Welcome to My Truth

-"Welcome to My Truth" is a song by American recording artist Anastacia from her third studio album, Anastacia.
+"Welcome to My Truth" is a song by American recording artist Anastacia from her self-titled third album.
 Written by Anastacia, Kara DioGuardi, and John Shanks and released as the album's third single in Europe on November 8, 2004, the song chronicles Anastacia's strained relationship with her father, who left her at a young age, along with the singer's battle with breast cancer.
 While "Welcome to My Truth" charted within the top 20 in the Czech Republic, Denmark, Italy, the Netherlands, and Spain.

 Critical reception

 Andy Gill of The Independent wrote that this song is connected to Anastacia's battle with cancer :"It's more likely to be the trigger behind the anthemic positivism of 'Welcome to My Truth.'"

 Music video

 Directed by Diane Martel, the video was filmed in the Napa County, California, on July 17–18, 2004.

 In the music video, a young girl is seen watching her parents having a fight, while clips are shown of Anastacia in a garden singing that "she has hit about a million walls".
 The father - played by actor Wade Williams - reluctantly leaves the house and waves goodbye to the little girl.
 At the second verse, the little girl is shown playing with toys and watching TV with her brother and mother.
 When the chorus reprises, the girl is at school painting a portrait of Mona Lisa, for which she is given a medal.
 When she gets home, she sticks the number-one prize to the refrigerator so that her mother could see it and be proud of her.
 The mother, however, does not take notice of her prize and walks by it, which obviously disappoints the child; it also reveals the sadness of her mother, distracted by grief.

 Next, the child is shown painting a happy painting at nighttime.
 Anastacia is then seen hugging the girl in a garden, and as Anastacia's past and present collide we can see she is overcoming her pain.
 The painting the child creates represents that even though her life is not as perfect as she wants it to be, she can still be happy.